-- 1. Military reemployment Any remaining portion of a probationary period must be completed upon return to State service.
+- 1. Military reemployment Any remaining portion of a probationary period must be completed upon return to state service.
 (NAC 284.444) - 2.
-Reemployment of permanent employees who have been laid off Completion of a new probationary period is required if you are reemployed in a different class or in a different department. - 3.
+Reemployment of permanent employees who have been laid off -Completion of a new probationary period is required if you are reemployed in a different class or in a different department. - 3.
 Reemployment due to reclassification of a position to a lower class. - 4.
-Reemployment of seasonal employees. - Reemployment due to a permanent disability arising from an injury sustained at work.
+Reemployment of seasonal employees. - 5.
+Reemployment due to a permanent disability arising from an injury sustained at work.

-Further information on this subject can be obtained by contacting your personnel representative or the Department of Personnel.
+Further information on this subject can be obtained by contacting your personnel representative or Human Resource Management.

-Reinstatement - If you have resigned from State service as a permanent employee in good standing, you may be reinstated to the same or a similar class following termination.
+Reinstatement - If you have resigned from state service as a permanent employee in good standing, you may be reinstated to the same or a similar class following termination.

-The probationary period following reinstatement may be waived, but you will not be eligible to compete in promotional examinations until you have completed six months of State service.
-You cannot be reinstated to a position that is at grade 30 or above if the position is allocated at a higher grade level than the position you held at the time of termination.
+The probationary period following reinstatement may be waived, but you will not be eligible to compete in promotional examinations until you have completed six months of state service.
+You cannot be reinstated to underfill a position that is at grade 30 or above if the position is allocated at a higher-grade level than the position you held at the time of termination.
 (NRS 284.330)

 Reappointment - You may be reappointed to a class that you formerly held or to a comparable class if you meet the current minimum qualifications and receive the appointing authority's approval.
-To be reappointed to a comparable class, the Department of Personnel also approves the reappointment.
-If you are a probationary employee, you must complete a new probationary period.
+To be reappointed to a comparable class, Human Resource Management must approve the reappointment.
+If you were a probationary employee, you must serve a new probationary period.
 You cannot be reappointed to a position at grade 30 or above if the position is allocated at a higher level than the position you formerly held.
 (NAC 284.093, 284.404, 284.444)

-Transfer - You may be considered for a transfer from your agency to another State agency without loss of benefits, such as retirement, insurance, and sick leave and annual leave credit.
+Transfer - You may be considered for a transfer from your agency to another state agency without loss of benefits, such as retirement, insurance, and sick leave and annual leave credit.
 A request for a transfer should be made directly to the hiring agency.
 If you are a probationary employee who transfers within the same class, you must serve the remaining portion of your probationary period.
 A probationary employee who transfers to a different class must serve a new probationary period.
-You cannot transfer through noncompetitive means to a position at grade 30 or higher if the position is allocated at a higher grade level than the position you currently hold.
+You cannot transfer through non-competitive means to underfill a position at grade 30 or higher if the position is allocated at a higher-grade level than the position you currently hold.